J-Mauerhofer/observability_dashboard_dockerized/README.md

 ## Acknowledgments

-The Observability Toolsuite for EvoSuite was developed by both Dominik Fischli and Julian Mauerhofer.
+The Observability Toolsuite for EvoSuite was developed by both Dominik Fischli and Julian Mauerhofer